gudaleon/alexneumann/README.md

 *Operationalizing human–environment coupling to create socially feasible and resilient infrastructure plans.*

 #### Socio‑environmental Management Units (SEMUs)
-I am advancing the concept of **SEMUs**—spatial units that jointly capture clusters of socio‑economic behaviour and environmental footprints.
-By integrating census data and ecological indicators, we link biophysical models with land tenure and community values, aligning with national priorities for **Data-Driven Decision Making** in resilient ecosystems.
+I created and advance the concept of **SEMUs**—spatial units that jointly capture clusters of socio‑economic behaviour and environmental footprints.
+By integrating census data and ecological indicators, we link biophysical models with land tenure and community values, aligning with priorities for **Data-Driven Decision Making** in resilient ecosystems.

 ---